-OPfS will evaluate the feasibility, acceptability, and short-term impact of the PreVenture program when delivered to youth across Canada through a web-based video conferencing and digital platform.
-The study is supported by a grant from Foundation CHU Sainte-Justine.
+OPfS will evaluate the feasibility, acceptability, and short-term impact of the PreVenture program when delivered to youth across Canada through a new online platform.
+The study is funded by the CHU Sainte-Justine Foundation.